I've hired agencies. I've run an agency. And I've built and sold a company where I knew exactly what drove growth.

 If you forced me to quantify it, I'd say 80% of growth came from product and word of mouth.
 Marketing poured fuel on a fire already burning.
 You can read the full story of how I scaled TrueCoach to exit—but the key insight was this: without product-market fit, no amount of marketing spend would have mattered.

 Had we hired an agency during that run, they would have pointed at dashboards and claimed credit for momentum they didn't create.
+This is the fundamental insight behind why the ad account is a scoreboard, not the game — the real drivers of growth live outside the platform.

 Think about it from their perspective.
 They run your ads.
 They see conversions in the platform.
 They report ROAS every month.
 Looks like they're driving results.